-The provision of quality education is the foundation stone of peace and prosperity; enabling better employment opportunities and financial circumstances.
+The provision of quality education is the foundation stone of peace and prosperity.
+It enables better employment opportunities and financial circumstances.
 Violent conflicts are more likely to occur in nations or regions that don’t enable access to quality education.
 When educational inequality doubles the chances of conflict more than doubles.
-Education drives economic growth and enables people to break the cycle of poverty; diminishing the appeal of radical ideologies and extremist groups.
+Education drives economic growth and enables people to break the cycle of poverty—diminishing the appeal of radical ideologies and extremist groups.

 Without an education, they can also lose the chance of a secure future.

-- In 35 crisis-affected countries, 75 million children between the ages of 3 to 18-years-old are experiencing a disrupted education; and,
+- In 35 crisis-affected countries, 75 million children between the ages of 3 to 18-years-old are experiencing a disrupted education

 In the short term, shelter and food are prioritised in conflict zones but education is also essential if the cycle of violence and poverty is to be tackled effectively.
 Despite this knowledge, it remains a significant challenge to improve access to quality education for those living in these areas and for those that have fled.

-Click below to read how Bridge is supporting education for those living in areas of—or affected by—conflict in Bidibidi, Uganda; Borno State, Nigeria; Garissa County, Kenya; Maryland & Grand Cru Counties, Liberia; and, Syrian refugees living in Lebanon
+Click below to read how Bridge is supporting education for those living in areas of conflict or those affected by conflict in Bidibidi, Uganda; Borno State, Nigeria; Garissa County, Kenya; Maryland & Grand Cru Counties, Liberia; and, Syrian refugees living in Lebanon.